tmtvl 4 months ago

 Again due to the license choice I tend to believe this can be seen as a way to move Linux to a Microsoft Type Windows System.

-• jeroenhd 4 hours ago
+• jeroenhd 4 months ago

 There's no specific reason for Rust code not to be GPL licensed.
 For whatever reason, many Rust devs choose not to use copyleft licences in their projects, but that doesn't preclude GPL projects from using Rust.